scriptcoded/sql-highlight/README.md

 [![NPM Version][npm-version-badge]][npm-url]
 [![Bundle Size][bundlejs-badge]][bundlejs-url]

+> [!IMPORTANT]
+> Due to some recent issues with the release flow, the 5.0.0 release was somewhat prematurely released.
+With NPM not allowing unpublishing the current release is 6.0.0.

 ## What's it all about?
 sql-highlight is a small package that highlights SQL queries.
 It can output to both the terminal with Unicode escape sequences, as well as to normal HTML.
 Oh,